deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Daar simply sighed and shook his great head sadly.
 “That’s ‘bout what I was expectin’ it ‘ta be.
 You got a plan ‘ta address that?
 Feed ‘em? *Rehabilitate* ‘em?
 Convince their *herd species* ‘ta take back their lost members?”

-The unspoken observation behind the question was that even if the Dominion species had a history of charitable altruism, convincing *any* government to take that many charity cases was…unlikely, to put it gently.
+The unspoken observation behind the question was that even if the Dominion species had had a history of charitable altruism, convincing *any* government to take that many charity cases was…unlikely, to put it gently.
 It was difficult to imagine one that even *could.*

 Genshi knew it too, but he would not be dissuaded so easily.
 “In your own words, My Father—every pyre must be witnessed.
 This would be collateral damage on an unprecedented scale, and I fear we might not weather the consequences.”